Tried and tested by us, view our range of great kayaking clothing that we wear everyday.

 The choice comes down to thermal/fleece socks or neoprene socks.
 The 3mm neoprene socks is possibly a bit warmer but it is a personal choice and what you find most comfortable.

-With fleecy / Polytherm socks, obviously the thicker the material is the warmer the socks - Lavacore socks are the winners here.
+With fleecy / Polytherm socks, obviously the thicker the material is the warmer the socks - Sharkskin Chillproof Socks are the winners here.

 We wear and recommend: